GeorgiaHCA/ATCSP/enter-experience/enter-experience.md

 ***When you have entered an experience, you can decide who to share it with.***

 We believe that your data should belong to you, so it's your choice what to do with it.
-You can also change your mind at any time by going to my experiences and selecting which options you would like

 * If you choose to share your experience with researchers, your experience will be part of a dataset with other people's experiences, and researchers can apply to look at the dataset for the purposes of making the world better for autistic people and their families.
 You can make this choice by checking the box 'share with researchers'.